 You might recognize the glockenspiel (pronounced “glock-ench-peel”) from your elementary school music classes or if you were ever enrolled in a Kindermusik class.
 It looks a lot like a smaller version of a xylophone, but instead of having wooden bars, its bars are made of metal, producing a bright and cheery sound.
 The glockenspiel is a great way for you to get in touch with your inner child and your inner musician.

-What Instrument Will You Choose?
+Which Instrument Will You Choose?

 Learning how to play a musical instrument as an adult isn’t as intimidating as it sounds.
 There are dozens of instruments out there that are simple and easy to get started with.
 And while the options listed above may be some of the easiest instruments to learn, there’s no need to limit yourself!

 Whatever instrument you choose, excelling at music will eventually feel easy and natural, just as long as you’re genuinely engaged in your lessons and have a dedicated teacher who will nurture your inner musicality along the way.
-Need help finding a teacher near you, or online?
-Check out the music teachers at TakeLessons and start becoming the musician you’ve always dreamed of being!
+Thankfully, it’s easier than ever to connect with the perfect music teacher online.
+No matter where in the world your ideal teacher may be, you can find them on TakeLessons.